data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Lessons learned / summary

 - Making educational resources *discoverable* requires publishing metadata about that resource
-- Understanding whether a resource is *open* or *not open* affects what metadata should be published about it
+- Consider making your resource an open educational resource (OER) by sharing the material openly
+- If your resource is an OER, make extra metadata available that emphasizes its reuse
 - Inviting other instructors and learners to utilize and update educational resources builds an educational community
 - Educational communities have multiple benefits beyond keeping course material up to date, including providing support for both beginner and intermediate learners